Raytengo/Chatbot-Rival/README.md

   - Contains the personality definitions for the AI agents.
 - **`index.html`**:
   - The main HTML page that renders the chat interface in the browser.

+## PS

+I’ve uploaded a variant of this project where users can directly interact with the AI agents, instead of just observing their conversations.
+Additionally, it preserves the feature to customize the world setting, allowing more dynamic interactions.
+You can check it out here: [Chatbot Rival - User Interaction Edition](https://github.com/Raytengo/Chatbot)